(Re)Imagine

 The US leveraged lending market faced the following challenges in FY24 that triggered the need for independent valuation:

-• Rising default rates: Defaults on leveraged loans have surged to a four-year high, with a 7.2% default rate in FY24.
+• Rising default rates: Defaults on leveraged loans have surged to a four-year high, climbing to 7.6% during FY24 and expected to be between 7.3% and 8.2% by the end of FY25, according to Moody’s.
 Independent valuation enables stakeholders to assess recoverable values and mitigate risk.

-• Influence of private equity: Private equity-backed companies defaulted at a rate of 17% from January 2022 to August 2024, nearly double the rate of non-private equity-backed firms, according to Moody’s.
+• Influence of private equity: Private equity-backed companies defaulted at a rate of 17% from January 2022 to August 2024, nearly double the rate of non-private-equity-backed firms, according to Moody’s.
+In 2Q 2025, 21 companies defaulted on more than USD27.0bn of debt, up from the 15 companies that defaulted on about USD15.0bn of debt in the prior quarter.

 Leveraged lending market and independent enterprise valuation

 The leveraged lending market will likely influence how much debt companies can take on in FY25.
 The more debt a company has, the higher its financial risk (i.e. risk of default, less creditworthiness).
-If lending conditions are favourable and companies secure cheap financing, they may increase their leverage to fund growth, potentially increasing their enterprise valuation (EV).
+If lending conditions are favourable and companies secure cheap financing, they may increase their leverage to fund growth, potentially increasing their enterprise valuation.
 However, too much leverage can raise the risk of distress, especially if interest rates rise or economic conditions worsen.
-Independent valuation experts consider both the debt levels and the risk profiles of companies when determining the EV.
-If the leveraged lending outlook shows that access to cheap capital is tightening or that credit spreads are widening, a valuation will likely reflect a higher risk premium for companies with high debt levels.
+Independent valuation experts consider both the debt levels and the risk profiles of companies when determining the enterprise valuation.
+If the leveraged lending outlook shows that access to cheap capital is tightening or that credit spreads are widening, the valuation will likely reflect a higher risk premium for companies with high debt levels.
 This could result in lower valuation to account for the increased default risk and higher cost of capital.
-Conversely, if lending remains accessible, the valuation could factor in the potential for higher returns, leading to a higher EV.
+Conversely, if lending remains accessible, the valuation could factor in the potential for higher returns, leading to a higher enterprise valuation.

 Leveraged lending market and M&A activity

 • In a favourable lending environment, there is more capital available for deals, leading to higher valuations of target companies.
-However, if the lending environment tightens in FY25, it could reduce the volume of LBOs and M&A deals, leading to a reduction in valuation.
+However, the tightening of the lending market in FY25 could reduce the volume of LBOs and M&A deals, leading to a reduction in valuation.

 • When conducting an independent enterprise valuation, in the context of an M&A transaction, conditions prevailing in the leveraged market must be accounted for.
 An independent enterprise valuation would then be able to assess the true value of a company.